-During this meeting your group will prepare themselves for their time living within the homestay community.
+During this meeting, your group will prepare themselves for their time living within the homestay community.
 Students will be paired up and placed within homestay families.
 The homestay experience is incredible as it will allow your students to fully understand the community in which they are serving.
-They will be able to live the daily lives of the families, to understand their values and to make new friends.
+They will be able to live the daily lives of their families, understand their values, and make new friends.
 This intimate experience gives students a new perspective of the world, one in which they can reflect upon and compare and contrast to their own family life and community.

 After the meeting, the group will take a short hike to a local waterfall where they will have their first taste of walking in a lush tropical rainforest.
 Then everyone will get packed up and will head off to the homestay community where they will meet their respective homestay families and will enjoy their first meal in their assigned “tico” home.

 This afternoon is when the students will finally get to meet their Community Service Partner!
 The group will become oriented to the service project.
 A few hours are set aside today to begin work on the project.
 Your group will discuss all of the project goals and will break into subgroups to get started.

 This evening your group will return to their homestays to clean up and get ready to be hosted by the community at the Welcome Dinner.
 All the homestay families are invited.
 During the dinner, everyone will get to know each other a bit better and will share in a home-cooked meal, games, and dancing.

 This evening is the first night you will stay with your homestays.
 Enjoy!